zuozhenggh/learning-library/data-management-library/security/baseline/priv-analysis/priv-analysis.md

 # Oracle Privelege Analysis

 ## Introduction
-This workshop introduces the functionality of Privilege Analysis.<br>
+This workshop introduces the functionality of Privilege Analysis.

 It gives the user an opportunity to learn how to use this feature to always know privileges usage accessed by all users during all the database life.

 - *Version tested in this lab:* Oracle DB 19.8